Carrollton Exempted Village School District: Former schools

-New school building
+Current Elementary

+What is currently the Elementary, until the new building is finished, is the combination of the 1913 building and the 1950s old high school.
+These buildings serve grades k-5 and preschool.

+Current High School & Middle School

 Carrollton Exempted Village School District began construction of the new grades 6-12 school building with a groundbreaking ceremony on May 18, 2017.
 Shook Touchstone Construction headed the construction as part of the Ohio Facilities Construction Commission.
 The building is at 205 Scio Road, Carrollton, OH 44615.
 The building opened to students on August 20, 2019.
+Construction for the new elementary school, which will be part of the existing building, is currently underway.